 Because it only needs a few ingredients, it is important to choose the finest ingredients that really shine.
-I recommend to use extra virgin olive oil which has stronger olive taste and has a lower level of oleic acid than other olive oil varieties.
+I recommend using extra virgin olive oil which has the stronger olive taste and has a lower level of oleic acid than other olive oil varieties.

 2. Salt your pasta water